VectorForce

 ApplyAtCenterOfMass

-When true, the force is applied at the center of mass.
-When false, the force is applied at Attachment0.
+When true, force is applied at the center of mass of the parent assembly of Attachment0.
+When false, force is applied at Attachment0.

 Force